isomerpages/nlb-biblioasia/_jul-to-sep-2023/Saving a Landmark But Losing a Community: Golden Mile Complex.md

 <div style="background-color: white;">A hairdressing salon aimed at Thai customers, 2022.</div>

 ![](/images/Vol%2019%20Issue%202/Golden%20Mile%20Complex/people%20waiting.jpg)
-<div style="background-color: white;">People waiting for coaches to take them to destinations in Malaysia, 2022.</div>
+<div style="background-color: white;">People waiting for coaches to take them across the border, mainly to different destinations in Malaysia, but also southern Thailand as well, 2022.</div>

 ![](/images/Vol%2019%20Issue%202/Golden%20Mile%20Complex/a%20close%20up.jpg)
 <div style="background-color: white;">A close-up of the Four-Faced Buddha shrine, 2022.</div>